Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/Readme.md

   * List deleted keys in the Key Vault

  ###  Additional Documentation
-For more extensive documentation on Azure Key Vault, see the [API reference documentation][keyvault_rest].
+- For more extensive documentation on Azure Key Vault, see the [API reference documentation][keyvault_rest].
+- For Secrets client library see [Secrets client library][secrets_client_library].
+- For Certificates client library see [Certificates client library][certificates_client_library].

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.